Alaskan Malamute: Health

 Other health issues in Malamutes include elbow dysplasia, inherited polyneuropathy, osteochondrodysplasia, cerebellar hypoplasia, heart defects, and eye problems (particularly cataract and progressive retinal atrophy).
-A growing problem among arctic dog breeds, including the Alaskan Malamute, but especially their cousin, the Samoyed, is canine diabetes, with onset occurring typically in middle age (5 to 7 years).
+A growing problem among arctic dog breeds, including the Alaskan Malamute, is canine diabetes, with onset occurring typically in middle age (5 to 7 years).

-Another health issue with Malamutes is zinc deficiency.
-This breed cannot easily absorb zinc, and infections, skin, and coat problems can arise.
+Another health issue with Malamutes is zinc deficiency, as this breed cannot easily absorb zinc, which can lead to infections or skin and coat problems.

 Thyroid disorders are the most common hormonal issue in dogs, and hypothyroidism is common in Malamutes.

 History

 The Alaskan Malamute had a prominent role with their human companions as a utilitarian dog, working, hunting, and living alongside humans.
 The dogs were renowned for their excellent hunting abilities and were used to hunt large predators such as bears.
 They also aided their owners in finding seals by alerting them to seal blowholes.
 The interdependent relationship between the Malamute and their dogs fostered prosperity among both and enabled them to flourish in the inhospitable land above the Arctic Circle.

 For a brief period during the Klondike Gold Rush of 1896, the Malamute and other sled dogs became extremely valuable to recently landed prospectors and settlers and were frequently crossbred with imported breeds.

 The Malamute dog has had a distinguished history; aiding Rear Admiral Richard Byrd to the South Pole, and the miners who came to Alaska during the Gold Rush of 1896, as well as serving in World War II primarily as search and rescue dogs in Greenland, although also used as freighting and packing dogs in Europe.
 This dog was never destined to be a racing sled dog; it was used for heavy freighting, pulling hundreds, perhaps thousands of pounds of supplies to villages and camps in groups of at least four dogs for heavy loads.

-The University of Washington's Husky mascot is an Alaskan Malamute.

-In 2010 the Alaskan Malamute was named the official state dog of Alaska.
+The University of Washington's husky mascot is an Alaskan Malamute.
+In 2010, the Alaskan Malamute was named the official state dog of Alaska.
 Lathrop High School in Fairbanks, Alaska uses a Malamute as its official mascot.

-Research

-In 2018, researchers at the University of Washington recorded the behavior of an Alaskan Malamute by attaching sensors to its paws, torso and tail, allowing them to capture its normal movements.
-The data was entered into a machine learning system with the aim of predicting the dog's behavior in various situations.
-The predictive ability of the software was only limited to short time frames, but it was able to identify "walkable" surfaces after observing the dog walk on, or avoid, certain surfaces.